 Posted on Monday 27 July 2020

 Managing your personal finances is tough enough as it is—and it gets even tougher if you are on disability.
 Having a fixed income may make it possible to do a little bit of budgeting and planning, but none of us can account for the unexpected.
 Planning ahead helps you meet different demands easily, whether you're preparing for a trip or looking to make some purchases.

 Payday loans are a great way to help bridge the gap from one paycheque to the next—but what happens when you are out of work?
 Can payday loans also help supplement disability payments?
 It all depends on how you borrow money and when you pay them back.

-If you or someone you know are on disability and aren’t sure how the payday lending process works, you’re not alone!
+If you or someone you know is on disability and aren’t sure how the payday lending process works, you’re not alone!
 In the sections below, we’ll talk about why payday loans for people on disability are so useful and, most importantly, how you can get them.

 What these loans have in common is that the money you get from them can only be used for one specific purpose.
 You take out the exact amount you need, and the bank plays the part of a middle man to ensure that your loan is used specifically toward your debts or a new car.

 This highlights one of the biggest advantages of payday loans—unlike traditional loans, you can use a payday loan to pay for anything!
 No exhaustive paperwork, no requirements, and no questions asked.
 That makes payday loans extremely versatile.
 Payday loans can be used for:

 The flexibility of payday loans makes them a great option for people on disability.
 Disability payments don’t always provide enough to cover monthly expenses, and any additional government benefits may be difficult to get or simply provide the bare minimum.